franzoni315/QGISNetworkAPI/README.md

 Related projects
 ----------------

-The motivation behind this plugin is to make QGIS interface components available and scriptable from other mapping-averse programming language such as R. See <https://gitlab.com/b-rowlingson/pqgisr>
+The motivation behind this plugin is to make QGIS interface components available and scriptable from other mapping-averse programming language such as R. Development versions of the corresponding R package making use of this Network API can be found [here](https://gitlab.com/qgisapi/rqgisapi).

 For using QGIS processing routines from R (geared towards performing large scale data mangling without making use of QGIS UI components, with a significant overhead per processing invocation), have a look at the [RQGIS package](https://github.com/jannes-m/RQGIS).